 Published on Wednesday, May 3, 2017

 It is common to be asked for document validation of your Canadian personal or commercial documents.
-It may be a requirement to prove your identity, for immigration purposes, or for the doing business abroad.
+It may be a requirement to prove your identity, for immigration purposes, or when doing business abroad.

 What is document validation?